Tutorial Gateway

 Create R ggplot Scatter plot

-In this example we will draw a scatter plot, and we are going to save this scatter plot.
-I suggest you to refer R ggplot2 Scatter Plot article to understand the steps involved in plotting the scatter plot.
+In this example, we draw a scatter plot, and we are going to save this scatter plot.
+I suggest you refer ggplot2 Scatter Plot article to understand plotting the scatter plot.

 # Importing the ggplot2 library